dcvezzani/mustached-batman/README.md

     git checkout master
     git checkout encrypted

+Then open two terminals: one will be used to run the server and the other to run the client.

+In the 'server' terminal, start up the server

+    mvn -Pserver

+Once the server is running, in the 'client' terminal, run the client

+    mvn -Pclient

-To compare with an unencrypted example, use the <code>unencrypted</code> branch.
+To compare the encrypted payload with that in an unencrypted example, use the <code>unencrypted</code> branch.

     git checkout unencrypted